- Hem

 Josephine T. V. Greenbrook

-Responsibilities & Affiliations Josephine currently serves as the chair for the Platform for Migration, Health and Human Rights at Sahlgrenska Academy, and is an accredited lecturer in migration medicine, healthcare research methods, research ethics and regulation, medical ethics and bioethics, medical jurisprudence and human rights in medicine, transcultural psychiatry, clinical empathy, and medical sociology.
+Responsibilities & Affiliations Josephine currently serves as Research Group Lead and chair for the interdisciplinary research platform Borders in Health, Medicine, and Society at Sahlgrenska Academy, and is an accredited lecturer in migration medicine, healthcare research methods, research ethics and regulation, medical ethics and bioethics, medical jurisprudence and human rights in medicine, culture and psychiatry, clinical empathy, and medical sociology.

 Josephine is currently also Deputy Director of the Mason Institute for Medicine Life Sciences and the Law, at the School of Law, University of Edinburgh.
 Additionally, she serves as an external expert consultant in empirical methods, as well as in research ethics and regulation, and humanitarian global health biothics on multiple international research projects.
 Further, she is active in forwarding empirical findings in applied settings, engaging with the public both in medicine, healthcare, and the humanitarian sector.
 Other current research affiliations also include the Department of General Psychiatry at Sahlgrenska University Hospital.

-Current Research Interests Josephine currently researches physicians, throughout their careers, in a variety of stages and contexts.
-She is interested in how context and structure influence their behaviour in everyday praxis, focusing on the lived experience of law and liminality in medical praxis, alienation and anomie in modern medicine, and professional (and personal) identity development among psychiatrists.
+Physicians, physician identity, and physician experience have been a focal point throughout Josephine's work, exploring their lived experiences throughout their careers, in a variety of stages, contexts, and cases.
+Her research has advanced knowledge on how context and structure influence physicians' behaviour in everyday praxis, through the theoretical lenses of the lived experience of law and liminality in medical praxis, alienation and anomie in modern medicine, and professional (and personal) identity development among psychiatrists.
 Her research also explores broadened descriptions of health and illness in the context of undocumented migration and among unaccompanied minors; focusing on lived experiences, and intersections with healthcare institutions and healthcare professionals.
-Further, she is involved in multiple research projects covering global health, where she focuses on structural and systemic violence and its impact on health, sexual reproductive health rights, gender equality, mental health, and the decolonisation of research ethics and methods.
-Past research project have covered humanistic psychology and pluralistic psychotherapy, social movements in health, person-centered medicine, psychometrics, and the psychosocial impacts of stillbirth.
+Further, she is involved in multiple research projects covering global health, where she focuses on structural and systemic violence and its impact on health, sexual reproductive health rights, gender equality, mental health, and the decolonisation of research ethics and methodologies.
+Past research project have covered humanistic psychology and pluralistic psychotherapy, social movements in health, person-centered medicine, psychometrics, and the psychosocial weight of stillbirth.

 -